joshherz/ochemxr/README.md

 React360 is Facebook's framework for supporting VR experiences on the web.
 React360 development is Javascript syntax heavy.

 *What is WebXR?*

-The WebXR Device API is a product of the Immersive Web Community Group which has contributors from Google, Microsoft, Mozilla, and others.
-A successor to the popular WebVR API, WebXR is an API currently in developement.
-It supports both VR and AR experiences on the web using ThreeJS.
-Development is HTML syntax heavy and does not require as much in-depth knowledge in JS as React360.
+As a successor to the popular WebVR API, WebXR is an API currently in developement and a product of the Immersive Web Community Group which has contributors from Google, Microsoft, Mozilla, and others.

+It supports both VR and AR experiences on the web.
+Development is HTML syntax heavy and does not require as much in-depth knowledge in Javascript as React360.
 May be friendlier to those new to web development.

 *Which one should a web developer interested in VR and AR use?*

-While OchemXR.com uses a bit of both, most developers choose to use WebXR and others choose to use React360.
+While OchemXR.com uses a bit of both, most developers choose to use WebXR for ability to support complex applications, 6DOF, and AR.
+Others choose to use React360 as it has been around longer and is familar for React developers.

 But both are a means to an end to support XR experiences on the web.

 **An oChemXR AR experience**

 > ![](oChemXrMoleculeModelGif.gif)

 **An oChemXR VR experience**

 _Placeholder for oChemXR VR experience VR gif_
-## 1.1.
-Overview

 **But...why?
 VR's dead.**

 I LOVE Virtual Reality and Augmented Reality.
 I just wish more people saw the benefit beyond games (though don't get me wrong- I do love me some BeatSaber gaming seshes.)
 The applications are exciting and endless...
 - AR-assisted surgeries
 - molecular and protein visualization for designing new medications